armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 This document assumes the following:

+* Your Kubernetes cluster has storage set up so that PersistentVolumeClaims properly allocate PersistentVolumes
 * Your Kubernetes cluster is up and running with at least 4 CPUs and 12 GB of memory.
 This is the bare minimum to install and run Spinnaker; depending on our Spinnaker workload, you may need more resources.
 * You have `kubectl` installed and are able to access and create Kubernetes resources.
-* You have access to an object storage bucket or the ability to create an object storage bucket.  _For the initial version of this document, **only** Amazon S3 is used._
+* You have access to an existing object storage bucket or the ability to create an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, **only** Amazon S3 is used._
 * You have access to an IAM role or user with access to the S3 bucket.
 If neither of these exist, you need to create an IAM role or user with access to the S3 bucket.
+* Your cluster has either an existing Kubernetes Ingress controller or the permissions to install the NGINX Ingress Controller

 This document is written with the following workflow in mind: